juancjara/twitch-tv-keyboard-shortcuts/README.md

 # twitch-tv-keyboard-shortcuts
-Use youtube keyboard shortcuts on Twitch tv.
+Use youtube keyboard shortcuts on Twitch tv past broadcasts.